-The Company's only interest bearing debt is the Kennecott loan which bears interest at 12-month LIBOR plus 8% per annum.
+Both the Kennecott Loan and the Deferred Option Payment bear interest at 12-month LIBOR plus 8% per annum.
 The Company is exposed to changes in the LIBOR rate.
-Interest rate risk on the Company's debt is mitigated by its relatively small amount and short term.
+Interest rate risk on the Kennecott Loan and the Deferred Option Payment is mitigated by the relatively small amount of any interest and short term.